riteshar7/RubikCubeSolver/README.md

 IDDFS combines the benefits of both DFS and BFS.
 It performs DFS but with a **depth limit**.
 If no solution is found within that depth, the limit is increased, and the search is restarted.
 This allows IDDFS to find the shortest solution without the memory overhead of BFS.

 ### Options:
+- You can choose to use either 3D array, 1D array, or Bitboard representation by specifying the desired representation of the object (Rubik's Cube).
+The code will generate the cube in readable format for any representation selected.
-- You can choose to use either DFS, BFS, or IDDFS by specifying the desired algorithm in the code or through command-line arguments (depending on your implementation).
+- You can choose to use either DFS, BFS, or IDDFS by specifying the desired algorithm in the code (depending on your implementation).